^

 Vitamins for losing weight:

-• A - retinol deficiency is manifested by pallor of the skin, loss of strength, and deterioration of vision.
-Muscle mass decreases, and metabolic processes slow down.
-To prevent this from happening, the diet should contain dairy and by-products, vegetable oils, vegetables.
+• A - retinol deficiency is manifested by pale skin, loss of strength, and deterioration of vision.
+Muscle mass decreases and metabolic processes slow down.
+To prevent this from happening, the diet should include dairy and offal, vegetable oils, and vegetables.

-• E - tocopherol supports the protective properties of the immune system, has a beneficial effect on the endocrine system and reproductive functions.
+• E – tocopherol supports the protective properties of the immune system, has a beneficial effect on the endocrine system and reproductive functions.
 Supports lipid and carbohydrate metabolism, normalizes the nervous system and reduces stress levels.
-Vitamin is a part of nuts, sea buckthorn, dried apricots.
+The vitamin is found in nuts, sea buckthorn, and dried apricots.

-• C - ascorbic acid is a local immunostimulant.
-It normalizes blood cholesterol levels, affects the metabolic system, and actively removes toxins.
-Contained in citrus fruits, bell peppers, rose hips, black currants.
+• C – ascorbic acid is a local immunostimulant.
+Normalizes blood cholesterol levels, affects the metabolic system, and actively removes toxins.
+It is found in citrus fruits, bell peppers, rose hips, and black currants.

-• D - takes part in the absorption of phosphorus and calcium by the intestines.
-These substances are necessary for strong bones, teeth, nails.
-You can get a dose of vitamin by walking in the sun in the summer season, as well as eating egg yolks, fish oil, and cod liver.
+• D – takes part in the absorption of phosphorus and calcium by the intestines.
+These substances are necessary for strong bones, teeth, and nails.
+You can get a dose of vitamin by walking in the sun in the summer, as well as by eating egg yolks, fish oil, and cod liver.

-• B vitamins - normalize metabolic processes, improve metabolism and the functioning of the gastrointestinal tract.
-Responsible for the processing of carbohydrates, fats and proteins.
+• B vitamins – normalize metabolic processes, improve metabolism and gastrointestinal tract function.
+They are responsible for the processing of carbohydrates, fats and proteins.
 B1 improves carbohydrate metabolism and reduces appetite.
 B2 and B12 affect hemoglobin levels, improve memory and overall well-being.
 B6 normalizes blood sugar levels.
 Vitamins are found in meat products, offal, buckwheat, honey, seafood, nuts, eggs.

-• Magnesium - stimulates metabolic processes and affects metabolism, speeding it up.
+• Magnesium – stimulates metabolic processes and affects metabolism, accelerating it.
 Present in oatmeal, cocoa, bran.

-• Omega-3 - polyunsaturated fatty acids slow down the production of stress hormones and contribute to the production of happiness hormones.
-Omega-3 is found in large amounts in fatty fish, red fish, and avocados.
+• Omega-3 – polyunsaturated fatty acids slow down the production of stress hormones and promote the production of happiness hormones.
+Omega-3 is found in large quantities in fatty fish, red fish, avocado.

-The above useful substances must be obtained not only with food, but also in addition to take multivitamin complexes.
+The above-mentioned nutrients must be obtained not only from food, but also by taking additional multivitamin complexes.

 The choice of vitamins also depends on the type of diet.
-For example, on a protein diet, there is a deficiency of plant and cereal foods, so fiber and bran will be useful.
-Low-carbohydrate and low-fat diets cause skin degradation.
-Taking omega-3s will solve the problem and not affect the condition of the figure.
-On vegetable diets, additional intake of vitamins A, B, E is required, since plant foods are not able to compensate for their deficiency.
+For example, on a protein diet there is a deficit of plant and cereal foods, so fiber and bran will be useful.
+Low-carbohydrate and low-fat diets provoke a deterioration in the condition of the skin.
+Taking omega-3 will solve the problem and will not affect the condition of the figure.
+On vegetable diets, additional intake of vitamins A, B, E is required, since plant foods are not able to replenish their deficiency.

 Complications

-During the diet, the body does not receive the necessary nutrients and vitamins.
+During a diet, the body does not receive the necessary nutrients and vitamins.
 Because of this, there is a risk of developing gastritis, stomach ulcers or kidney problems.
-Diet restrictions almost always cause weakness, apathy and headaches.
+Almost always, dietary restrictions cause weakness, apathy and headaches.

 • Increased fatigue.